Gystre/Kyle-Board/deployment notes.md

 8. add `NEXT_PUBLIC_API_URL` with value `https://api.kylegodly.com/graphql`
 9. push commit to auto build + deploy

+# Notes
+- make sure that namecheap or wherever you registered ur domain uses the vercel NAMESPACES not the A record so that redirecting from kylegodly.com -> www.kylegodly.com works

 # Backend

 Set these environment vars in heroku: